Alfresco/docs-alfresco/insight-engine/latest/config/sharding/create.md

 > **Note:** If `alfresco.cascade.tracker.enabled` is set to false and Solr is restarted, cascaded updates are disabled.

-### When you disable cascade tracking and do not index fields that are updated on cascaded updates:
+##### When you disable cascade tracking and do not index fields that are updated on cascaded updates

 This is the default setting when cascade tracking is disabled and as a result many search queries will not work, even for users with an environment where parent entries are not updated (e.g when a parent node has been renamed), such as `SITE:swsdp`.